Does Getting Paid for Referrals Violate My Employment Contract? A Guide for Tech Workers

 By moving away from messy, unvetted grey-market forums and utilizing a highly structured, anonymous SaaS framework, you eliminate the risks associated with the traditional referral grind.
 Read avoiding job referral scams to see why grey-market deals are dangerous for everyone.

 Protect your contract, guard your privacy, and claim fair compensation for your professional evaluation labor.
-Sign up as a verified referrer on FindMyReferral and safely unlock the true earning potential of your tech career today.
+Sign up as a verified insider on FindMyReferral and safely unlock the true earning potential of your tech career today.

 Frequently Asked Questions